auth0/docs/articles/applications/application-types.md

 Third party applications have the following characteristics:

 - They cannot skip user consent when consuming APIs.
-This is for security purposes, as anyone can create an applications, but each applications relies on the final user to provide consent.
+This is for security purposes, as anyone can create an application, but each application relies on the final user to provide consent.
 - The [ID Tokens](/tokens/id-token) generated for these applications, hold minimum user profile information.
 - They can use only tenant [level connections (domain connections)](/applications/enable-third-party-applications#promote-connections).
 - They cannot use [ID Tokens](/tokens/id-token) to invoke [Management APIv2](/api/management/v2) endpoints.
 Instead, they should get a Management APIv2 Token (see the *How to get a Management APIv2 Token* panel for details).
 Note that the applications should be granted the `current_user_*` scopes, as required by each endpoint.